clarklab/chowdown/_site/readme.md

 A component recipe is a special recipe made up of other recipes.
 To make a new component recipe:

-- place your smaller, single recipes into the _components folder
+- place your smaller, single recipes into the /_components folder
-- make a new recipe like normal in the _recipes folders
+- make a new recipe like normal in the /_recipes folders
-- in the frontmatter of this new recipe, include your recipes from the _components folder (instead of the usual Ingredeints list)
+- in the frontmatter of this new recipe, include your recipes from the /_components folder (instead of the usual Ingredeints list)

 You can an example on the Red Berry Tart recipe.